iiM0dy/TinDog/README.md

 # TinDog
-Land page of an app that looks like Tinder but for Dogs
+Land page of an app that looks like Tinder but for Dogs using Bootstrap